EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 leave would be Han Solo at that time, but it was difficult until we figured that out.

-Eventually we learned to put lots of temporary notes in the code to capture design decisions and todo lists which made it much easier to onboard a padawn.
+Eventually we learned to put lots of temporary notes in the code to capture design decisions and todo lists which made it much easier to onboard a Padawan.
 In fact, we were able to get our onboarding time down to 5 minutes and sometimes less.
 While this wasn't our intention, adding those notes also forced us to think through the story to discuss our assumptions, address our questions, and sketch a rough design before we ever began writing code.
 Plus it helped us remember to make commits